jaruary/microservice/README.md

 localhost:8080/api/customer/getAll
 ```

 You can also use an application like Postman (https://www.getpostman.com/).
-Set the http verb to GET.
+Set the http verb to `GET`.

 ### Post some data